matthew-paul/valorant-lineups/README.md

 This project was a great way to gain experience using react and AWS.

-Some obstacles I encountered included storing the lineups in an efficient way using dynamoDB so the user could retrieve them quickly, creating an AWS lambda program to process API requests and minimize unnecessary calls, and making the map scale and rotate in relation to the marker overlays
+Some obstacles I encountered included storing the lineups in an efficient way using dynamoDB so the user could retrieve them quickly, creating an AWS lambda program to process API requests and minimize unnecessary calls, and making the map scale and rotate in relation to the marker overlays.
+Adding images that are zoomable while not scrolling the page at the same time was also a challenge.

 At the end of the day, the technologies implemented in this project are React, React-Router, DynamoDB, AWS lambda, AWS Api Gateway, Vercel, and a signficant amount of JSX and CSS/SASS.